eventespresso/packages/scripts/README.md

 ## build.js

 The `build.js` mirrors this [file](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/scripts/build.js) from CRA with some minor changes.
 For example, we don't need `copyPublicFolder` function, so it's removed.
-This script creates the production build assets.
+This script creates the production build.

 ## test.js